-Join Garrick Chow for an in-depth discussion in this video Organizing tracks, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Organizing tracks, part of Learning REAPER 4.

 So, now that we've seen various ways to record, import and edit audio in Reaper. …In this chapter we're going to focus on how to mix all of our audio together. …Essentially, mixing involves adjusting the levels of each track relative to the …levels of the other tracks to produce the most pleasing combination or mix of the project. …But before we get into actually mixing I want to spend some time talking about …ways you can organize your project to make it more manageable. …I've opened the projected called breakdown mode all tracks and this is a …newly complete version of the song we've been playing around with throughout this course. …One of the biggest challenges with working with multi track recording is …managing all those seperate tracks.
 This project has 16 tracks and in many …cases that would be considered a pretty small number of tracks for a compelete song.…